Pumpkin Cupcakes with Whipped Ganache Frosting

 • Preheat oven to 350F degrees and adjust the oven rack to the middle position.
 Line a muffin pan with 4 cupcake liners.

-• In a small mixing bowl whisk together the flour, baking powder, baking soda, salt, cinnamon, ginger, and nutmeg.
+• In a small mixing bowl whisk together the flour, baking powder, baking soda, salt, and pumpkin pie spice.

 • In a medium mixing bowl, add both sugars and the pumpkin puree.
 Whisk together until well combined.
 Whisk in the egg, then the melted butter.